not cut down trees solely for the purpose of making bowls and vessels. We use wood from trees that have been removed from

 After the bowl has dried it is put back on the lathe, given its final shape and sanded.
 Finally, the bowl gets two or

 more coats of Tried and True Original Wood Finish®.
 Developed from a Shaker recipe, this product is pure linseed

 oil and beeswax; it contains no petroleum distillates or derivatives or heavy metal driers and it is nontoxic.
 We use Tried and True® because it is both food-safe and a high quality oil finish.

 Flexibility of the finish allows our bowls be used with food or for display.

 These images are examples of bowls and vessels John has made in recent years.

 Sorry!
 These have all been

 Images will be uploaded as items are available.

-A set of vessels with lids made from various woods.
-The dark wood
+A set of lidded vessels made from various woods.
+The dark wood is

 A simple ash bowl that could be used for breakfast cereal, salad, nuts or